egel-lang/egel-lang.github.io/index.md

 Egel roughly falls in the same category as SASL/KRC and conceptually predates Miranda, ML, or Haskell; it combines a large number of ideas and is an esoteric language exploring dynamic functional programming through relaxing a maximal number of constraints while showcasing a novel means of calculation.
 Egel is also a useful language for software engineering in the small and easily combines with C/C++.

-Egel's long-term goal is mobile code, transparently shoot any combinator anywhere.
+Egel's long-term goal is to use mobile code to shoot any combinator anywhere transparently.

 ## Language features